devzendo/devzendo.github.io/_pages/parachute.md

 The history of the project leading up to its current point can be found at the [**Parachute Project History**]({{ base_path }}/parachute-history/) page.

-The current state is that I have the following three sub-projects:
+The current state is that I have the following three sub-projects - the README.md at the top-level of each of these repositories will give more detail...

+All are IN PROGRESS, NOT YET RELEASED FORMALLY.

-WORKING - The Transputer MASM-subset Macro Assembler can be found at:
+WORKING, BEING ENHANCED - The Transputer MASM-subset Macro Assembler can be found at:
 ```
 https://bitbucket.org/devzendo/transputer-macro-assembler
 ```